 - 2. %RDK -- The calculated value was the number of questions answered with either "Refused" or "Don't know", divided by the number of questions answered by the respondent.
-Large numbers represent poor data quality. - 3 points were assigned if the respondent's value was ≥ to the normal group's 2\maximum. - 2 points was assigned if the respondent's value fell between the normal group's 1.33\ maximum (inclusive) to 2\maximum - 1 point was assigned if the respondent's value fell between the normal group's maximum to 1.33\maximum - All other values of %RDK would have a point of 0. - Points results: The range of possible points was 0 8.
-At the applied cut-off of 4 points, 117 respondents were considered speeders.
+Large numbers represent poor data quality - 3 points were assigned if the respondent's value was ≥ to the normal group's 2maximum. - 2 points were assigned if the respondent's value fell between the normal group's 1.33maximum (inclusive) to 2maximum. - 1 point was assigned if the respondent's value fell between the normal group's maximum to 1.33maximum - All other values of %RDK would have a point of 0. - Points results: The range of possible points was 0 8.
+At the applied cut-off of 4 points, 212 respondents were considered speeders.

-&lt;sup>b %RDK cutoff are users with greater than the 85th percentile of their user-type
+^b %RDK cutoff are users with greater than the 85th percentile of their user-type